hqjs/hq/README.md

 # How it works

 `hq` serves every file individually as requested, same way regular static server does.
 That gives you only very simple dead code elimination without proper tree shaking, but on the other hand a lot of time that was wasted for dependency analysis is being saved.
-All transforamtions are instant and performed on the fly.
+All transforamtions are instant and performed on the fly during the first request.
 If you use modern browser and stick to the standard your code would hardly be changed at all.

 While you try to follow the standards, you can't guarantee that all that libraries that you depend on will do the same.
 Most of them will probably use commonjs modules format and won't work in the browser just as they are. `hq` takes care of that as well and transforms commonjs modules into ESM, handles non standard, but pretty common imports (like css or json importing) and destructure importing objects when it is required.

 `hq` will work tightly with the browser, using its cache system to speed up asset delivery and only delivers what has been changed.
 It will automatically reload the page when you modify the code so you will see the feedback immediatly.

 It can work with many different frameworks, but does not rely on any of that frameworks' code in particular.
-Instead `hq` performs ast transformations with `babel` through plugins that were designed for `hq` to help it understand all diversity of different technologies and technics used in those frameworks.
+Instead `hq` performs general ast transformations with `babel` through plugins that were designed for `hq` to help it understand all diversity of different technologies and technics used in those frameworks.

 # Example

 Let's say we have an existing angular project and want to improve development experience with `hq`.

-First of all, we need to add our global style file and script to the head and body of `index.html` correspondingly.
+All, we need to do is to add our global style file and script to the head and body of `index.html` correspondingly.
 So when `hq` serves index, it will serve styles and scripts as well
 ```html
 <!doctype html>
 <html lang="en">